woocommerce/woocommerce/readme.txt

 * Fix - update_status checks if the order id exists #3904
 * Fix - the first matching variation should be used (replaced pop() with shift()) @eef86ab
 * Fix - get_children should get published products only for grouped products #3880
+* Fix - Clean the SKU, prevents variations breaking when &quot; was saved @dc6574b

 = 2.0.14 - 05/09/2013 =
 * Tweak - Update cart performance improvements